DRiFTy17/JavaScript-Object-Context/README.md

   - `returns` `object` A reference to `this` for chaining.
   - `throws` Errorif the provided object doesn't exist.

-* **`boolean` hasChanges()**
+* **`boolean` hasChanges([obj])**

   Determines if any of the tracked objects in the context have any active changesets or are marked as 'New', 'Modified', or   'Deleted'.
+If an object is passed, then just that object will be tested for changes.

+  - `parameter` `object` `obj` An existing context object to test for changes.
   - `returns` `boolean` True if changes exist, false otherwise.

 * **`boolean` hasChildChanges(obj)**